 1945-1949: Newark, Puerto Rico and Cuba

-In the 1946 Negro World Series, Irvin hit a 3-run homer in game four off of Satchel Paige.
-In game six, Monte blsted two homers in a 9-7 victory.
-In game seven, he drew a walk from Ford Smith and then scored the Series-winning run on a double by Johnny Davis.
+In the 1946 Negro World Series, Irvin hit a three-run homer in Game 4 off Satchel Paige.
+In Game 6, Monte blasted two homers in a 9-7 victory.
+In Game 7, he drew a walk from Ford Smith and then scored the Series-winning run on a double by Johnny Davis.
 He had led the Series with a .462 average, 3 homers and 8 RBI.

 Irvin played for Jackie Robinson's All-Stars in an exhibition series against white major leaguers.
 In Puerto Rico, he again just missed a batting title; he hit .387, three points behind Willard Brown.
 He had hit .355 in his Puerto Rican Winter League career.

-The Newark shortstop did not slow down much in 1947.
+The Newark shortstop did not slow down much in 1947, which was the year Robinson made his major league debut, followed later that season by a few other Negro Leagues stars, including Larry Doby.
 He hit .317 and his 14 homers tied double-play mate Doby for the league lead.
 His 18 doubles ranked one behind league leader Henry Kimbro and his 19 steals placed him third in the loop.
 In the year's first East-West contest, he was 0 for 3 with a run.
 He hit cleanup and played left for the East.
 In the second East-West outing of the year, Irvin again cleaned up for the East and played in left.
 He was 1 for 3 and scored one of their two runs.

 Monte batted .319 for Newark in 1948, returning to the outfield again.
 At age 29, he was not as productive as in the past.
 In the first 1948 East-West Game, he was only a backup in right field, coming off the bench and going 0 for 2 for the East.
 He did not play in the second 1948 East-West Game.
 Overall, he had hit .345 in the Negro Leagues, 16th all-time, with 44 HR in 1,055 AB.
 In six East-West Game appearances, Irvin had batted .250/~.286/.300 with two steals.